About the Campaign

 Hypermobility Spectrum Disorders varies to EDS, but has a huge degree of overlap in symptoms and issues (most notably, hypermobile joints).
 How much these joints over extend will vary from patient to patient, as hypermobility is on a spectrum.
 Read about the differences in EDS and HSD here.
 Many patients use aids (crutches, walkers, wheelchairs) while others do not need to.
 You can read more about EDS and HSD criteria here.

 It is common for those with EDS or HSD to share certain comorbid conditions, which make for even more complex cases.
-Our digestion is often effected, we may be intolerant to a lot of foods, we may struggle with balance issues, many have trouble regulating things like heart rate and blood pressure (dysautonomia).
+Our digestion is often effected, we may be intolerant to a lot of foods, we may struggle with balance issues, many have trouble regulating internal systems like heart rate and blood pressure (dysautonomia).
 There are countless comorbidites that may all need medical care, and not every patient is the same.

 Symptoms, as well as severity of certain symptoms, can also depend on what type of EDS the patient has.
+All of us are unique cases.
+You can read about some of us in Our Stories section (please also consider submitting your own, if you live in Ireland.
+You don't need to have an official diagnosis).

 So what's the issue in Ireland?